Patterns for Blockchain Data Migration: Preliminaries

 \subsection{Motivating Application Scenario}

+Based on the reasons for blockchain data migration listed in Fig. \ref{fig:reason} and our experience in multiple blockchain projects, we construct a hypothetical scenario to illustrate different data migration scenarios, migration options, proposed patterns, and their interrelationships.
+This scenario captures the growing concerns on poor performance, increasing transaction fees, and poor quality of service experienced in public blockchains, like Ethereum \cite{BitGuild18}, NEO \cite{Effect.AI19}, EOS \cite{KARMA19}, and IOTA \cite{IOTA20}.

 Suppose a nonprofit hosted a concert to raise funds for its charity work.
 The nonprofit pledged to allocate at least 50\% of the profit to the charity work.
-It puts \$2,000 as the seed money hoping to recover it after meeting the pledge.
-If there was more profit, the nonprofit further planed to set-aside another 50\% of it as next year's seed money and use any balance for further charity work.
-Moreover, they reached to several sponsors and donors to further raise additional capital.
-Necessary expenses included the fees to key artists (other artists volunteered), venue, equipment, and marketing.
+The nonprofit puts \$5,000 as the seed money, hoping to recover it from the remaining profit.
+It further planned to set aside up to \$3,000 as next year's seed money and use the remaining balance for further charity work.
+Moreover, they reached out to several sponsors and donors to raise additional capital.
+Necessary expenses include payments to key artists (although most artists volunteered), venue, equipment, and marketing.

-The nonprofit decided to use a BC, as it wants to be transparent on how the income and expenses are managed.
-Moreover, it hoped such transparency would attract more audience, sponsors, and donors.
-Pledge to charity work and recovery of seed money were defined as SCs.
-In case of a loss, the nonprofit planed to settle part of the dues to the venue and equipment from a future event.
-It decided to go with a public BC that was willing to wave off TX fees for tickets purchased via the BC.
-A budget was prepared, and double-entry bookkeeping style TX records were maintained using the BC.
-Therefore, a separate account was created for each budget item.
-A \textit{ConcertCoin} was defined to minimize the impact of cryptocurrency fluctuation, potential errors and fraud, and enhance the traceability.
+The nonprofit decided to use a blockchain, as it hoped better transparency in managing funds would attract more attendees, sponsors, and donors.
+Pledge to charity work and recovery of seed money were defined as smart contracts.
+In case of a loss, the nonprofit planned to settle part of the dues to the venue and equipment from a future event.
+The nonprofit chose a public blockchain that does not charge transaction fees.
+A budget was prepared, and separate accounts were created for each budget item, and transaction records were maintained using the blockchain.
+A \textit{ConcertCoin} was defined to minimize the impact of cryptocurrency fluctuation and enhance the traceability.
 Several exchanges also agreed to buy and sell ConcertCoins without a commission.
-Seed money was then converted to ConcertCoin and dispersed to accounts using a funding SC.
-Another set of SCs was defined to disperse the income as per the needs of budget items, ensure budget limits are met, and payments comply with spending rules.
+Seed money was then converted to ConcertCoin and dispersed to accounts using a funding smart contract.
+Another set of smart contracts was defined to disperse the funds, as well as to enforce budget limits, spending rules, and payments.